|WWT Shows||CLICK TO: Join and Support Internet Horology Club 185™||IHC185™ Forums|

 "The Studebaker" grades of 18-size watches consisted of the 323 OF 17-jewel, the 328 HC 21-jewel, of which we believe less than 200 were made, and the 329 a 21-jewel OF design, all three were Adjusted to 5 Positions, Heat, Cold and Isochronism which were the exacting Railroad Grade Specifications of that time period.
 In 16-size "The Studebaker" Grade 223 was their 17-jewel and their grade 229 was their 21-jewel.
 As mentioned above, there were a total of five grades of "The Studebaker" and all of them were accepted in Railroad Time Service.
 A practically unknown 18-size South-Bend Adjusted 5 Position RR Grade watch is the Grade 327 of which little more than 300 were likely produced.
 In fact the 327 grade is so very uncommon, not many years ago some collectors tended to question their existence!

-Additionally, both 16-size "The Studebaker" movements were RR grade, as was the lower priced grade 227
+Additionally, both 16-size "The Studebaker" movements were RR grade, as was their Grade 227 which was a lower priced Railroad Standard Watch.

 South-Bend Railroad Grades, those specifically marketed as such are the total of four discussed previously in the 18-size, including all three 18s "The Studebaker" and their 327 Grade.
 In addition to the two 16-size "The Studebaker" described above in this article and the similarly configured 21-jewel Grade 227 we have five others.
 The highest grade 16-size HC is the nearly unknown 21-jewel 294 which was a RR grade movement at the time and is the Hunter version of the Grade 295 on which the Polaris is based.
 These and two other little-known RR grades, the 16-size 19-jewel grades 292 and 293 are also worthy of mention as they are not at all common but would be great additions to your South-Bend Railroad Watch Collection.